-Gives people an idea of compostable bags and what to look for when they need to purchase more.
+Your participants will learn about compostable bags and what to look for when they need to purchase more.

-Work with manufacturers to have wide variety of bag options available at local grocery, food co-op, big retail and hardware stores.
+When choosing these bags, make sure there are a variety of bag options available at local grocery, food co-op, big retail and hardware stores.

 - Newsletters (your organization, council members, etc.)

 - Community group communications (newsletters, emails, social media)